dedalus94/hangman/README.md

 # Hangman

+## Intro
 Hangman is a classic game in which a player thinks of a word and the other player tries to guess that word within a certain amount of attempts.

 This is an implementation of the Hangman game, where the computer thinks of a word and the user tries to guess it.

+## Installation

+cloning the repository is sufficient.

+## User Instructions

+milestone_5.py is the only file required to play the game.
+Just run it in a terminal to play.

+## Files
 The structure of the project has 3 files:

 * milestone_2.py which is the initial functionalities to play the game: